ros2/ros2_documentation/source/Installation/Eloquent/OSX-Development-Setup.rst

    ---
    Failed   <<< qt_gui_cpp [ Exited with code 1 ]

-To fix this issue, follow steps here https://index.ros.org/doc/ros2/Tutorials/RQt-Source-Install-MacOS/ to install dependencies for RQt.
+To fix this issue, follow `these steps <../../Tutorials/RQt-Source-Install-MacOS>` to install dependencies for RQt.